 Below you will find the items related to today’s article.

 All-American Pressure Cooker/Canner: This is the canner I purchased for myself.
 It is at the high end when it comes to canners and certainly is not the only option.
 Mine is the 15.5 quart size – small.
 On the other hand, it fits nicely under my range hood so I am pleased.

 Presto 23-Quart Pressure Canner and Cooker: This is another good option when it comes to pressure canners.
-It is so popular that it is the #1 best seller on Amazon.
 I initially purchased this Presto Canner but it was too tall.

 Norpro 6 Piece Canning Set: You are definitely going to want an inexpensive canning kit.
 The wide neck funnel that came with this kit is used almost daily.
-I just checked and I can get an extra canning funnel for less than $4.
+I just checked and I can get an extra canning funnel.
 Even if you do not plan to do any canning, your will want one of these.